CylonicRaider/Instant/README.md

-In order to change the version of dependency `<NAME>`, update its manifest file at `deps/<NAME>/MANIFEST` to refer to the new version, and refresh the dependency using `make fetch-<NAME> build-<NAME>`.
+In order to change the version of dependency `<NAME>`, update its manifest file at `deps/<NAME>/MANIFEST` to refer to the new version, and refresh the dependency using `make update-<NAME>`.
 If multiple dependencies are being updated, performing a full fetch-and-build cycle via `make update` may be advisable (_e.g._ to catch incompatibilities).

 ### Fixating changes